kznr02/kznr02/README.md

-## There is kznr，now a mania Rustacean🦀
+## There is Tamaya，now a mania Rustacean🦀

 I'm a personal developer, now in embedded carrier.